evbacher/gd2md-html/markdown-verification.md

 * WARNINGs: 2
 * ALERTS: 6 -->

+**version**: 1.0β40 (13 Oct 2024)

-This is a raw conversion from a Google Doc (For verification purposes: use HTML headings and Reckless mode options for Markdown conversion, no other options).
+This is a raw conversion from a Google Doc (For verification purposes: use HTML headings and Reckless mode options for both Markdown and HTML conversion, no other options).

 <h1>MAIN: Docs to Markdown (GD2md-html)</h1>

-This page demonstrates the features of [Docs to Markdown](https://workspace.google.com/marketplace/app/docs_to_markdown/700168918607) conversion from a Google Doc to a simple Markdown or HTML file.
+This page both demonstrates and tests the features of [Docs to Markdown](https://workspace.google.com/marketplace/app/docs_to_markdown/700168918607) conversion from a Google Doc to a simple Markdown or HTML file.

 **Note**: Not all Markdown renderers support all Markdown features.
 For example github Markdown does not support a table of contents ([TOC]), footnotes, or definition lists.
 Also, some Markdown environments strip heading IDs and replace them with their own generated IDs.
 You’ll have to do some manual adjustments, depending on your target environment.